river-mz/AMR_Prediction/readme.md

     - the codes were stored under data/data_explore/saudi_pa_Oct_8_final_merge.py

-- Dataset merging: comman features in US and dubai dataset and corresponding discriptions are recorded in AMR_Prediction/final_feature_description.xlsx
+- Dataset merging: comman features in US and country1 dataset and corresponding discriptions are recorded in AMR_Prediction/final_feature_description.xlsx

 - Standardizing organism_name and converting into one-hot: there are various organism recorded in the dataset.
 In order to transform this feature into numerical vector, we only extracted eskape pathogens and created another column named.
 The codes were stored in AMR_Prediction/data_processing_final/process_organism_name.py